chipsalliance/firrtl-spec/spec.md

 printf(clk, cond, "a in hex: %x, b in decimal:%d.\n", a, b) : optional_name
 ```

-On each positive clock edge, when the condition signal is high, the printf
+On each positive clock edge, when the condition signal is high, the `printf`{.firrtl}
 statement prints out the format string where its argument placeholders are
 substituted with the value of the corresponding argument.